Michigan Expungement Attorneys

 Many of the steps involved are very tedious and take some experience to understand the best way to handle the process.
-The courts may not accept a petition for expungement if the requirements are not met to their exact specifications.
+The courts may not accept a petition for expungement in Michigan if the requirements are not met to their exact specifications.

 If your expungement petition is denied, you must wait an additional three years before you are eligible to petition again.
 This is why it is so important to find experienced Michigan expungement lawyers who can provide you with hands-on guidance throughout this process.